 Healthcare Policy Advisor and Strategist CEO - Elevation Health Consulting

 “Site recruitment and patient recruitment for testing is one of the biggest cost and timing drivers for new drug and device development.
-With the Bluecloud platform now enabling efficient and economical sponsor-to-site and sponsor-to-patient connections, patients can finally look forward to quicker and more affordable treatment options in the near future.”
+With the BlueCloud platform now enabling efficient and economical sponsor-to-site and sponsor-to-patient connections, patients can finally look forward to quicker and more affordable treatment options in the near future.”

 Cancer Blogger, Survivor & Advocate

-Mr. Sharpe is a Stage IV melanoma patient who shares his journey through cancer in the Patient #1 Blog on http://www.philly.com/patient1/, on www.SkinCancer.net, www.oncology-central.com, and on www.NovartisOncology.com.
+Mr. Sharpe is a Stage IV melanoma patient who shares his journey through cancer in the Patient #1 Blog found on http://www.philly.com/patient1/, www.SkinCancer.net, www.oncology-central.com, and www.NovartisOncology.com.
 He was diagnosed in August 2012 with melanoma tumors in multiple organs, only four weeks after his second child was born.
 Since then, he has undergone six surgeries and four immunotherapy treatments over two different clinical trials.
 In addition to writing, he is a keynote speaker and consultant to the biopharma and clinical research industries, bringing an educated patient voice as a true stakeholder in challenging healthcare’s status and making a difference in patients’ lives via his company, Starfish Harbor LLC.

 Greg Koski, MD, PhD